-- 5.1 At the present time, there are no radioactive materials of any kind on the school site, nor are there any plans to have any on site in the future. - 5.2 The school has both government and County guidelines referring to the safe ergonomic use of VDU monitors with word processors, computers etc. All staff have been made aware of the possible risks to health (and sanity). - 5.3 There have been suggestions that pregnant women may be at a degree of risk from prolonged VDU exposure, but these fears are not supported by any scientific study.
-It seems that there are NO grounds for concern. - 5.4 It is likely that pupils suffering from photo-sensitive epilepsy could be affected, so care should be exercised and staff should be made aware of the presence of a pupil with this condition.
+- 5.1 At the present time, there are no radioactive materials of any kind on the school site, nor are there any plans to have any on site in the future. - 5.2 The school has both government and County guidelines referring to the safe ergonomic use of computers with word processors, computers etc. All staff have been made aware of the possible risks to health (and sanity). - 5.3 It is likely that pupils suffering from photo-sensitive epilepsy could be affected, so care should be exercised and staff should be made aware of the presence of a pupil with this condition.